firesans/STRforIndicLanguages/README.md

 ### Change parameters and alphabets

-Parameters and alphabets can't always be the same in different situations.
+Please update the parameters and alphabets according to your requirement.

 - Change parameters in the train.py file accordingly
-- Create and feed the list of the characters to the train.py file wrt to the language you are training on :
+- Input the list of characters (or alphabets) to the train.py file wrt to the language you are training on :
-	The charlist input to the train.py should contain all the characters corresponding to the language present in the dataset, or the program will throw a key error during the training process.
+	The charlist input to the train.py should contain all the characters corresponding to the language present in the dataset, else the program will throw a key error during the training process.

 ### Train